JunganSe/J-Rdp/Readme.md

 2025-04-??

 Changes and improvements:
-- Introduced a tray icon with a context menu, allowing the following:
+- The program now has a tray icon with a context menu, allowing the following:
   - Profiles can now be toggled on or off.
 Click to switch to that profile (disabling other profiles), or ctrl-click to toggle its enabled state.
   - Opening the config file.
   - Toggling log settings.
 (Log console window and logging to file.)